VeraCologne/LearningBlog/content/posts/2019-01-24-weird-brain-functions.markdown

 ---
 layout: post
-title:  "The One With Weird Brain Functions"
+title:  "The One with Weird Brain Functions"
 date:   2019-01-24 18:13:47 +0100
 tags:
 - mindfulness